Expressways of China: Safety

-western countries which have a 0.7 rate.
+western countries, which have a 0.7 rate.
 In 2010 the total expressway mileage accounted for only 1.85 percent of highway mileage driven, however accidents on expressways made up 13.54% of highway traffic deaths.
 For the 2011-2015 period this was still at 10%.
 The accidents are mainly caused by tailgating, fatigue and speeding.

-Expressway nomenclature
+Expressway infrastructure

+Nomenclature

 Neither officially named "motorway" nor "highway", China used to call these roads "freeways".
 In this sense, the word "free" means that the traffic is free-flowing; that is, cross traffic is grade separated and the traffic on the freeway is not impeded by traffic control devices like traffic lights and stop signs.
 Some time in the 1990s, "expressways" became the standardised term.

 Note that "highways" refers to China National Highways, which are not expressways at all.

 "Express routes" exist too; they are akin to expressways but are mainly inside cities.
 The "express route" name is a derivation of the Chinese name kuaisu gonglu (compare with expressway, gaosu gonglu).
 Officially, "expressway" is used for both expressways and express routes, which is also the standard used here.

 The names of the individual expressways are regularly composed of two characters representing start and end of expressway, e.g. "Jingcheng" expressway is the expressway between "Jing" (meaning Beijing) and Chengde.